shivarya/epicsearch/README.md

 **es.get_first({index:'test',type:'test',key:'name',val:['master','silv3r']},'sort':{'field_name':'desc'}).then**
-Sometims you want just one document matching a particular key:val pair (especially when you are trying to look for existing documents in elasticsearch, before deciding whether to replace them or get/transform/save them back.
-This shorthand allows you to retrieve the top document matching all the 'val' values for the given 'key'.
-It can take optional 'sort' which will decide which document of all the documents matching that value, should be returned, based on the sort.
+Sometims you want just one document matching a particular key:val pair (especially when you are trying to look for existing documents in elasticsearch, before deciding whether to replace them or get/transform/overwrite them) This shorthand allows you to retrieve one (top) document for each of the 'val' values for the given 'key'.
+It can take optional 'sort' which will decide which document of all the documents matching given key:value should be returned.

 **es.save_dedup({doc:{...},key:"url.unanalyzed",value:"epicbeat.epictions.com",index:"test",type:"test"}).then**
 Workaround for lack of unique id limitation of Elasticsearch.
-This helps you index (or override existing) docs based on "unique ids"  called key, and for a given value of that key
+This helps you index (or override existing) docs based on "unique ids" stored in the key field.

 **es.bulk_insert([{a:2},{a:3,_id:1}],{index:'test',type:'test'}).then**
 Shorter expression for ES bulk_insert